mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ### Customizing sub-dependencies in a pipeline

-When running a CM script with many sub-dependencies similar to above example, we may want to specify some version constaints on sub-dependencies such as LLVM.
+When running a CM script with many sub-dependencies similar to above example, we may want to specify some version constraints on sub-dependencies such as LLVM.

 One can use the key `"names"` in the "deps" list of any CM script meta description to specify multiple names for a given dependency.